SenseNet/sn-benchmark/README.md

 The result of a benchmark execution will be a *csv file* containing request/response times and other collected data that you can use to visualize the behavior of your site under different load.
 See an example later in this document.

+For debugging purposes a request log will be written after the execution.
+This file contains information about the last 10000 request.

 ## Execution workflow
 <a name="ExecutionWorkflow"></a>
 This is what the tool does, when you execute it:
-1. loads the provided profiles from text files
+1. loads the provided profiles from text files.
-2. starts measurement with a short warmup period
+2. starts measurement with a short warmup period.
-3. adds more profiles periodically
+3. adds more profiles periodically.
-4. collects average response times during a period
+4. collects average response times during a period.
-5. stops adding more profiles when a *predefined hypotetical limit* is reached
+5. stops adding more profiles when a *predefined hypotetical limit* is reached.
-6. waits while all the remaining requests finish
+6. waits while all the remaining requests finish.
+7. writes the last requests to a log file.

 As a result, the tool will generate a csv file (see below) and it will provide the last average response times *before the limit has been reached*.